tts-tcq-2024/paradigm-shift-in-c-ChandanaB5420/README.md

 A 5% tolerance-based early warning feature was added for temperature, SoC, and charge rate.
 This warns users when approaching upper or lower limits.

 ## Modifications
-Warning Logic: Introduced a 5% tolerance near the upper/lower bounds for temperature, SoC, and charge rate.
+**1. Warning Logic:** Introduced a 5% tolerance near the upper/lower bounds for temperature, SoC, and charge rate.
-Modularity: Customers can adjust or disable warnings for specific parameters easily in the future.
+**2. Modularity:** Customers can adjust or disable warnings for specific parameters easily in the future.
-Refactoring: Reduced cyclomatic complexity by removing conditional statements using arithmetic and arrays.
+**3. Refactoring:** Reduced cyclomatic complexity by removing conditional statements using arithmetic and arrays.
 Separated pure functions from I/O for better maintainability.

 ## Test Coverage
 Test cases were expanded to cover edge conditions, early warnings, and breaches for all parameters.